Samivv/Scylla/README.md

 Scylla is a World of Warcraft (Wrath of the Lich King Classic) addon designed to showcase instant overviews of essential in-game information for efficient planning.

+The addon was built with scalability  in mind.
+For now it requires a little bit of tinkering in the lua files to add your own tracked quests, but the goal is to turn it into an interface option.

+Originally built this for my own use, but I hope to build on it if it reaches interest of more players.

 ## Features

 Daily Quest Tracker: Never miss a daily with Scylla's clear display.